Principles & Mission

 Most purchasing that is related to construction is coordinated by the Engineering Department.
 Please browse to the Engineering Department’s web page, or the Engineering Department's "Bid/Notices/RFQ/RFP for City Construction Projects," or contact the Engineering Department at (615) 791-3218, for more information about construction-related purchasing.

 Procurement of supplies, materials, equipment and services not related to construction that is valued under the City’s public advertisement / sealed submittal threshold ($25,000) is generally handed by the respective departments requisitioning the purchase.
 Exceptions include some procurements that are common to multiple departments.
 Procurement of goods and services not related to construction that is valued at or above the $25,000 public advertisement / sealed submittal threshold is normally facilitated by the Purchasing Office.
+In this manner, non-construction-related purchasing for the City is a hybrid centralized / de-centralized system.
 To view a listing of current and recent formal procurement solicitations facilitated by the City of Franklin Purchasing Office, please click here.

 Responsibilities and Clients

-For each procurement facilitated by the Purchasing Office, the Purchasing staff has a dual responsibility (1) to understand and meet the needs of the department(s) requesting the purchase, and (2) to establish and promote procedures that allow the City to comply with its Purchasing Policy (see hyperlink at top of page).
+For each procurement facilitated by the Purchasing Office, the Purchasing staff has a dual responsibility (1) to understand and meet the needs of the department(s) requesting the purchase, and (2) to establish and promote procedures that allow the City to comply with its Purchasing Policy.
 In this way, the Purchasing Office serves the public indirectly, and considers as its clients the various departments of the City.

 Policies and Procedures administered by the Purchasing Office